 This is our guide to baby travel gear, which I very nearly titled, a guide to baby travel “stuff”

 In this roundup we have called on some other blogging families for their experiences of what to take!
-We would love to hear your thoughts on what is necessary when travelling with a baby (drop your ideas in the comments)
+We would love to hear your thoughts on what is necessary when traveling with a baby (drop your ideas in the comments)

 As babies and toddlers come with a lot of paraphernalia.
 Deciding which ones to take is always a first step in the travel packing planning for us.